Frank Dux: CIA work and The Secret Man

-Several notable figures refuted Dux's claims in his book The Secret Man to have worked for the CIA.
+Dux claims in his book The Secret Man to have worked for the CIA, but several notable figures have refuted the claims.
 Robert Gates, William J. Casey's deputy and successor, said he had never heard of Dux, nor had anyone else he knew in the CIA.
 Dux named General Norman Schwarzkopf Jr. and Major-General John K. Singlaub as other people he had worked for, both of whom denied Dux's assertions.
-Singlaub called the book, "virtually a complete fabrication."
-He had his lawyer write to HarperCollins, the company that owned the imprint ReganBooks which published the book, asking for it to be recalled.
-Soldier of Fortune opined there were at least ten plot holes in the book, such as Dux's "preposterous" claim that Casey personally handled his operations and ensured that no one else in the CIA would know of his existence, yet contradicts this by describing receiving documents and support from other personnel on numerous occasions.
-A CIA spokesman said the book was, "sheer fantasy," adding that it was unusual for the CIA to comment on such matters though Dux's claims were, "so preposterous that we thought it was necessary," also stating that it was convenient for Dux that Casey was dead and unable to refute the book himself.
+Singlaub called the book "virtually a complete fabrication", and had his lawyer write to HarperCollins (of which Dux's publisher ReganBooks was an imprint) asking for it to be recalled.
+Soldier of Fortune identified at least ten logical inconsistencies in the book, such as Dux's "preposterous" claim that Casey personally handled his operations and ensured that no one else in the CIA would know of his existence, which Dux contradicts when he describes receiving documents and support from other personnel on numerous occasions.
+A CIA spokesman said the book was "sheer fantasy", adding that it was unusual for the CIA to comment on such matters, but Dux's claims were "so preposterous that we thought it was necessary".
+The same spokesman said it was convenient for Dux that Casey was dead and unable to refute the book himself.
 Reviewing the book, Publishers Weekly said, "It's hard to tell whether the author is merely posturing or expressing his fantasy life in a memoir that reads as if patterned on the early paperback Avenger series."

 Dux also alleged in the book that his father Alfred had worked for Mossad before the Second World War and also joined the Jewish Brigade in 1939.
-Nigel West says that Dux's family history does not "withstand much scrutiny", noting that Mossad was not formed until after the Second World War and that the Jewish Brigade was not formed until several years after Alfred is said to have joined it.
+Nigel West says that Dux's description of family history does not "withstand much scrutiny", noting that Mossad was not formed until after the Second World War and that the Jewish Brigade was not formed until several years after Alfred is said to have joined it.
 Lieutenant Commander Larry Simmons, a novelist who formerly commanded SEAL Team 5 and who had the same literary agent as Dux, posed with Dux for a photograph.
 Dux featured the photo in the book, with the caption saying he was "talking shop" with the SEAL Team leader.
 Simmons denied "talking shop" with him, adding that Dux was "not an American warrior.
-He is a con man."
+He is a con man".